SophieDufrane/celebrateit-platform/README.md

 [CelebrateIt](https://celebrateit-866641373084.herokuapp.com/) is a mock employee recognition platform inspired by the solutions offered by [Workhuman](https://www.workhuman.com).
 It allows employees to share recognition stories, nominate colleagues for their achievements, and engage with content through likes and comments.
 By fostering a sense of appreciation and collaboration, CelebrateIt mirrors the functionality and purpose of modern social recognition platforms.

-Built using Django REST for the backend and React for the frontend, this project serves as a learning and portfolio exercise, demonstrating full-stack development skills in designing a scalable, functional, and user-friendly web application.
+The project was built with the goal of designing a full-stack, token-authenticated web application using Django REST (backend) and React (frontend).
+It serves as a learning and portfolio project to demonstrate key development skills, including CRUD operations, component-based design, RESTful API integration, and deployment to Heroku.

 ### Target Audience